 Certification is awarded by the State of Alaska Department of Education and Early Development (EED) in Juneau.
 Graduates must meet all requirements specified by EED at the time of application for the certificate.

-Prior to permitting the candidate to enter the final stage of preparation, which is characterized in most options by participation in a practicum or internship, a faculty committee will evaluate the candidate’s performance in the program.
-Admission into this final phase of professional preparation is a faculty decision and is separate from entry into the graduate program.
-Difficulties, including inadequate academic performance, unprofessional behavior, unsatisfactory field reports or other factors, may result in denial of entry to practicum or internship.
+Prior to entering the final stage of preparation, which is characterized in most options by participation in a practicum or internship, a faculty committee will evaluate each candidate’s performance in the program.
+Admission into this final professional preparation phase is a faculty decision and is separate from entry into the graduate program.
+Dispositional challenges, including inadequate academic performance, unprofessional behavior, unsatisfactory field reports, or other factors, may result in denial of entry to the professional field experience.
 Performance in practicum and internship is closely monitored, with stated minimum competencies and the development of individual objectives.
-Since this is the practice and application phase of professional development, it is assumed that candidates will demonstrate appropriate professional dispositions with respect to their professional actions, attitude and performance.
+Since this is the practice and application phase of professional development, it is assumed that candidates will demonstrate appropriate professional dispositions with respect to their professional actions, attitude, and performance.

-The Alaska Department of Education and Early Development issues certificates/endorsements as a result of successful program completion as verified by the director.
+The Alaska Department of Education and Early Development issues certificates/endorsements as a result of successful program completion, as verified by the School of Education Dean.

 Field Placements